cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.5.3v0.1
 Password policy SHALL be enforced at next sign-in.

-- _Rationale:_ Strong password policies protect an organization by prohibiting the use of weak passwords.
+- _Rationale:_ Unless the password policy is enforced at next login, a user could potentially operate indefinitely using a weak password.
+Enforcing the policy at next login ensures that all active user passwords meet current requirements.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping